m-bers/docker-virt-manager/README.md

     ports:
       - 8185:80
     environment:
+    # Set DARK_MODE to true to enable dark mode
+      DARK_MODE: false

+    # Set HOSTS: "['qemu:///session']" to connect to a user session
       HOSTS: "['qemu:///system']"

     # If on an Ubuntu host (or any host with the libvirt AppArmor policy,
     # you will need to use an ssh connection to localhost
     # or use qemu:///system and uncomment the below line